AntonPicetti-IBM/drones-iot-visual-recognition/WildFires/wildfires-lab.md

 ![Watson Studio screenshot](screenshots/WatsonStudio-VisualRecognitionModelAddZipFiles.png)

 3. An operating system native File Dialog will open.
-Multi-select the three zip files **BurnedHomes.zip**, **AerialHomes.zip**, **NotHomes.zip** and Upload these zip files to your Watson Studio project.
+Multi-select the three zip files **BurnedHomes.zip**, **AerialHomes.zip**, **NotHomes.zip** and upload these zip files to your Watson Studio project.

 #### Drag the zip files to Custom Classes